Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Qubit dependent polaritons response

 To achieve {a more complete} description of the circuit, we consider the dynamics in the cavity-ancilla basis.
-As shown in \cref{Append:bistability}, we can still neglect quantum fluctuations, obtaining the following non-linear system of equations for the quasi steady-state amplitudes:
+As shown in \cref{Append:bistability}, we can still neglect quantum fluctuations, obtaining the following nonlinear system of equations for the quasi steady-state amplitudes:

-We map these equations to a standard Duffing oscillator polynomial equation of order 3 (see~App.~\ref{Append:bistability}), which can have two stable solutions and one unstable solution (or vice versa) depending on the driving frequency $\omega_d/2\pi$ and amplitude $\Omega_c$.
-In Fig.~\ref{fig:distance_map}c) we show the theoretical prediction which agrees well with the cavity transmission measurements in Figs.~\ref{fig:distance_map}a) and {b) up to large powers}. {Since the model (\ref{eq:polaritons_motion}) includes the coupling between polaritons and it agrees well with model (\ref{nonlinear_polaritons}), we conclude that the polariton modes are nearly un-coupled and therefore they can be used as independent meters for the qubit as discussed in the next section.}
+We map these equations to a standard Duffing oscillator polynomial equation of order 3 (see~\cref{Append:bistability}), which can have two stable solutions and one unstable solution (or vice versa) depending on the driving frequency $\omega_d/2\pi$ and amplitude $\Omega_c$.
+In Fig.~\ref{fig:distance_map}b) and {c) we show the theoretical prediction which agrees well with the cavity transmission measurements up to large powers}.
+The model \cref{nonlinear_polaritons}, which consider two independent polaritons, agrees well with the model \cref{eq:polaritons_motion}, which includes the coupling between polaritons, in a wide range of input power, up to $\gtrsim \SI{-89}{dBm}$.
+We conclude that the polariton modes are nearly uncoupled and thus can be used as independent meters for the qubit readout.
+Nevertheless, for calculation purposes, we will still perform many calculations using the ancilla-cavity basis in \cref{eq:polaritons_motion} rather than \cref{nonlinear_polaritons}.